 Although not mentioned in Keeler's original model, I would add one other area to consider in today's world:

 Saving the planet – does your brand make the customer feel they are doing their bit?

-As before, these brand responses need to be positive, and they need to be strong enough that they are recalled at the research, consideration and decision phases of the buyer's journey.
+As before, this brand perception and response needs to be positive.
+It needs to be strong enough that they are recalled at the research, consideration and decision phases of the buyer's journey.

 Brand Relationships - What type and extent of association I would like to have with you?